protoloft/klipper_z_calibration/README.md

 - A magnetic switch bases probe on the print head - instead of the inductive probe ([like the one from Annex](https://github.com/Annex-Engineering/Annex-Engineering_Other_Printer_Mods/tree/master/VORON_Printers/VORON_V2dot4/Afterburner%2BMagnetic_Probe_X_Carriage_Dual_MGN9))
 - The switch of the probe needs to be used as normaly closed.
 The plugin is then able to detect that the mag-probe is attached to the print head.
 - The `z_calibration.py` file copied to the `klipper/klippy/extras` folder
-- My previous compensation macro for the temperature based expansion of the z-endstop pin is not needed anymore.
+- (My previous Klipper macro for compensating the temperature based expansion of the z-endstop pin is not needed anymore.)

 ## What it does